What Do Buddhists Believe?

 Where They Live

-- Explain that although suffering is a problem, sin is the greatest problem of life.
+- Despite the fact that pain is a problem, you should emphasise that sin is the most significant problem in life.

 - Commend them for their social justice work.

-In doing so, you have the opportunity to share God's solution for sin, Jesus, and that by trusting in His suffering they can have assurance of eternal life that is free from suffering.
+By doing so, you have the opportunity to present Jesus as the solution to God's problem with sin, as well as the fact that individuals can have certainty of an eternal life that is free from pain if they put their faith in Christ's suffering.

 East-West’s Ministry To Buddhists